tgroshon/tommygroshong.com/content/posts/engineering-perspective-on-good-software.md

 credit really lies with the designers and product managers exercising experience and judgment while working tirelessly to observe customer behavior and collect feedback; which they then communicate to us.
-Engineers are usually downstream the the _Solution_ and _Design_ process.
+Engineers are usually downstream of the _Solution and Design_ process.

 Does that mean we ignore _Solution_ and _Design_ as an external concern?

 God forbid.

 Because so much of that work happens outside of our view, it represents a huge risk of miscommunication and failed hand-offs.
-One of the most important aspects in Agile project management is trying to elevate and streamline communication and coordination between Engineering and other teams.
-Building proactive and reactive mechanisms into your process for improving cooridination is crucial to a successful team and good software.
+One of the good themes that was elevated by Agile project management _improving communication and coordination_ between Engineering and other teams.
+Building both proactive and reactive mechanisms into your process for improving coordination is crucial to a successful team, and to good software.

 ## Quality and Delivery: What we do control